March 2000 (Part 1)

 E-mails that address me appropriately, bear the senders' names and mention the senders' countries as well as the webpage reference (i.e. from where the senders access my question-answer series), are given priority.
 As I receive literally hundreds of e-mails, this means those e-mails which lack these requirements may not be answered at all.

 My father has been diagnosed with cancer and has undergone surgery, where most of the cancer has been taken away.
 However some of the cancer is still there.
-There is no western way to cure the cancer, so I would like to know the following:
+There is no Western way to cure the cancer, so I would like to know the following: (which will be described in the next question)

 In other words, agents that can cause diseases, including cancer, are attacking us all the time, but through the wonders of Nature, or as some people may describe it, by the grace of God, without we having to do anything we overcome these disease-causing agents.